Two simple full-text indexes based on the suffix array: Suffix array with deep buckets

 The mentioned idea of Manber and Myers with precomputed interval (bucket) boundaries for $k$ starting symbols tends to bring more gain with growing $k$, but also precomputing costs grow exponentially.
 Obviously, $\sigma^k$ integers are needed to be kept in the lookup table.
-Our proposal is to apply hashing on relatively long strings, with an extra trick to reduce the number of collisions.
+Our proposal is to apply hashing on relatively long strings, with an extra trick to reduce the number of unnecessary references to the text.

 We start with building the hash table HT (Fig.~\ref{fig:HT_build}).
 The hash function is calculated for the {\em distinct} $k$-symbol ($k \geq 2$) prefixes of suffixes from the (previously built) suffix array.
-That is, we process the suffixes in their SA order and if the current suffix shares its $k$-long prefix with its predecessor, it is skipped (line~8).
+That is, we process the suffixes in their SA order and if the current suffix shares its $k$-long prefix with its predecessor, it is skipped (line~08).
 The value written to HT (line~11) is a pair: (the position in the SA of the first suffix with the given prefix, the position in the SA of the last suffix with the given prefix).
 Linear probing is used as the collision resolution method.
-As for the hash function, we used sdbm (\url{http://www.cse.yorku.ca/~oz/hash.html}).
+As for the hash function, we used xxhash (\url{https://code.google.com/p/xxhash/}).
+We tested also a few alternatives: MurmurHash (\url{http://en.wikipedia.org/wiki/MurmurHash}) is practically as good as xxhash, CRC (\url{http://rosettacode.org/wiki/CRC-32}) is slightly slower overall (with up to about 3\% slower searches), while the loss of sdbm (\url{http://www.cse.yorku.ca/~oz/hash.html}) is greater, often exceeding 10\%.

 Fig.~\ref{fig:Pattern_search} presents the pattern search (locate) procedure.
 It is assumed that the pattern length $m$ is not less than $k$.
 First the range of rows in the suffix array corresponding to the first two symbols of the pattern is found in a ``standard'' lookup table (line~1); an empty range immediately terminates the search with no matches returned (line~2).
 Then, the hash function over the pattern prefix is calculated and a scan over the hash table performed until no extra collisions (line~5; return no matches) or found a match over the pattern prefix, which give us information about the range of suffixes starting with the current prefix (line~6).
 In this case, the binary search strategy is applied to narrow down the SA interval to contain exactly the suffixes starting with the whole pattern.
 (As an implementation note: the binary search could be modified to ignore the first $k$ symbols in the comparisons, but it did not help in our experiments, due to specifics of the used A\_strcmp function from the asmlib library\footnote{http://www.agner.org/optimize/asmlib.zip, v2.34, by Agner Fog.}).